david-laundav/Android-CalendarService/README.md

+Notice that this repository is only for Android based applications.

 A Calendar Service for retrieving calendar events in a specified time range.

 You can either copy the content to your own working directory, or export them to a .JAR file.